 Factsheet: Advance Care Directives

 An Advance Care Directive can be a useful tool for people to communicate instructions about future health care decisions.
-This factsheet explains the key legal principles on Advance Care Directives.
+This factsheet explains the key legal principles for Advance Care Directives.

 Clarifying the law